Allergy to cats: Development of other treatments

+As of 2019, the Swiss company HypoPet AG is developing a vaccine it hopes could be administered to cats to reduce the emission of Fel d 1 proteins.

 Hypoallergenic cats

 A hypoallergenic cat is a cat that is less likely to provoke an allergic reaction in humans.
 Although the topic is controversial, owners' experiences and clinical studies suggest that Siberian cats, Balinese cats, Devon Rex and Cornish Rex cats, Abyssinian cats, and several other breeds, especially females, are likely to have low levels of Fel d 1, the main allergenic protein.